Want to start a business? Find a niche

 Sometimes a moment of inspiration can lead a great entrepreneurial idea.
-When figuring out how to solve a problem, the solution may lead to a product or service that many people facing the same issue could stand to benefit from.
+When figuring out a problem, the solution may lead to a product or service that people could benefit from.
 Products that cater to the needs of a niche audience can make for great small businesses.

 We’ve often emphasized on this blog the potential that veterans have to be successful in small business.
 A recent article in Inc. details the story of Bridget Platt, who faced the challenge of explaining to her daughter where her father was, when he had been deployed to Afghanistan with the Marine Corps.